ryssbowh/pingu-block-module/README.md

 Or you can use the facade `\Blocks::load($id)` to load a block instance (`\Blocks::load(Block $block)` also works).

 Each block instance define a `render` method that you can override to load a specific view.
-Blocks that define options must implements `BlockWithOptionsContract`.
+Blocks can have options or not.

 To access the block model in a block instance, call `$instance->blockModel()`.
 To access the provider (that implements `BlockProviderContract`) in a block instance, call `$instance->resolveProvider()`.